 - The administrative fee of the new format is €40,000.

 - The update also requires investors to donate €2,000 to a “local, registered philanthropic, cultural, sport, scientific, animal welfare or artistic NGO registered with the Commissioner for Voluntary Organisations, or as otherwise approved by the Agency.”

 Information on the Old Program

-- …and directly created 136 jobs (290 jobs when considering all multiplier effects).
+- The program directly created 136 jobs (290 jobs when considering all multiplier effects).
 The jobs were predominantly in the finance and ICT sectors in 2019.